 During the four weeks between our class weekend meetings, I would like you to explore a relationship with some special place in nature near you.
 This place may be a site in wild nature, in a local park, on campus, or any outdoor space you are drawn to.
 If you have a place you frequently visit, this is a great start.
-However, for this assignment, you should go deeper.
+This assignment is encouraging you to go deeper.
+Although this is considered an "assignment", my hope is that each student enter this as a willing opportunity as opposed to an obligation.

-Please go there at least twice a week for the next several weeks (minimum 6 visits).
-Go there at various times of the day and in different weather conditions.
+Visit this place at least twice a week for the next several weeks (minimum 6 visits).
+Visit at various times of the day and in different weather conditions.
 Don't be afraid to sit in the rain, wind, or cold.
-I would like you to write a journal entry each time you visit your special place.
-You can write these journal entries while you are there or as reflections once you return home (there is preferred) Here are a few suggestions for your journaling:
+Please create a journal entry each time you visit your special place.
+You can create these journal entries while you are there or as reflections once you return home (there is preferred).
+Here are a few suggestions for things to reflect on through your journaling: